concourse/oci-build-task/README.md

 Next, any of the following optional parameters may be specified:

+_(As a convention in the list below, all task parameters are specified with a leading `$`, in order to remind their environment variable nature, just like shell variables that one would use with the `$VAR` syntax.
+When specifying those in the `params:` YAML dictionary of a task definition though, the leading `$` is irrelevant, as readers will notice in the examples below.)_

 * `$CONTEXT` (default `.`): the path to the directory to provide as the context for the build.